hnjw-png/battleships/README.md

     ships.append(ship)

   * I would have a more appealing visuals, this could work by chnaging colors when you hit or miss.
   * Another improvement would be to make sure the boards appears appended with each guess after each round.
-This is a in progress of being researched, and a examply code will come:...
+This is a in progress of being researched, and a example code will come:...

 * use classes instead of only def, this would make the code more functional and object orientated.